Amazon's Echo Buds offer impressive value with a plethora of features

 Bottom Line

 At $129.99, you're certainly getting a lot of value for the Echo Buds, and simply put, they're a versatile pair of true wireless earbuds.
-The big feature is, of course, Alexa being just a call away, but they also hit several necessary boxes for earbuds.
+The big feature is, of course, having Alexa right on your ears, but these also hit several necessary boxes for basic earbud functionality.

-- A comfortable design that packs water and sweat resistance.
+- A comfortable design that packs water and sweat resistance

 - Good sound quality on a relatively wide soundstage.

-- Active Noise Reduction and Passthrough modes.
+- Adequate Active Noise Reduction and Passthrough modes

-If you want a pair of true wireless earbuds, add these to your list, but if you want good value and Alexa-enabled buds, these should jump to the top.
+If you want a good value pair of true wireless earbuds, put these on your short list.
+And if you want Alexa-enabled buds, these should jump to the top.

 Note: The prices above reflect the retailer's listed price at the time of publication.